osg-htc/docs/docs/data/stashcache/install-origin.md

 `/hcc/hep/generators`.

 !!! warning
+    If you want to run origins for authenticated and unauthenticated data, you **must** run them on separate hosts.
+    This requires registering a resource for each host.
+    This requirement will be removed in a future version of StashCache.

+!!! warning
     The StashCache namespace is *global* within a data federation.
     Directories you export **must not** collide with directories provided by other origin servers; this is why the explicit registration is required.